 - A. The original course and grade will remain on the student's record. - B. The grade may be replaced by a grade of "C" or higher, or - C. A student who received a "D" or "F" ("C," "D" or "F" in 8th grade) in and semester unit of instruction of a course may repeat the semester unit in a regular term.
 For a required course, a student shall be limited to replacing the grade with a "C" or higher.
 The semester unit repeated may be from the original course, or a comparable course.
-For an elective course, a student shall be limited to replacing a course grade with a "C" or higher or its equivalent earned subsequently in another course.

-- D. Students entering 9th grade in school year 2000-01 shall have all courses, except those courses which have been forgiven by the district's forgiveness policy, used in calculation of their grade point average. - E. A student attending a virtual remediation program or summer session to replace a previously earned grade (course recovery) need only attend for the time that it takes to master the Student Performance standards (Learning Pathway) and demonstrate proficiency (pass) the final post-assessment. - F. Student entering the 9th Grade in the 201-2015 school year wll have their class rank determinded by the utilization of an alpha (letter) grading scale.
+For an elective course, a student shall be limited to replacing a course grade with a "C" or higher or its equivalent earned subsequently in another course. - D. Students entering 9th grade in school year 2000-01 shall have all courses, except those courses which have been forgiven by the district's forgiveness policy, used in calculation of their grade point average. - E. A student attending a virtual remediation program or summer session to replace a previously earned grade (course recovery) need only attend for the time that it takes to master the Student Performance standards (Learning Pathway) and demonstrate proficiency (pass) the final post-assessment. - F. Students entering 9th grade in the 2014-2015 school year will have their class rank determined by utilization of an alpha (letter) grading scale.